 - Justice of the Peace services

-- All Council Institutes and Halls are closed and are no longer available for hire
+- All Council Institutes and Halls are currently closed and not available for hire

 These services will be reinstated as soon as it is safe to do so.